About us

 Governing members participate in the Blue Dot Network Steering Committee and contribute to the operations of the BDN Secretariat.
 Current Governing members include Australia, Japan, Spain, Switzerland, Türkiye, the United Kingdom and the United States.

 Network members are committed to the Blue Dot Network vision and promote the Blue Dot Network, but do not contribute financially.
-Current Network members include Canada and Czechia
+Current Network members include Canada, Czechia, Peru, Montenegro and Republic of Palau.

 The Blue Dot Network Steering Committee is the governing body for the Blue Dot Network and is composed of representatives of the Governing members.
 The Steering Committee provides strategic direction for the Blue Dot Network and supervises the Blue Dot Network Secretariat.